7BIndustries/semblage-docs/docs/tutorials/bearing_block.md

 Notice that the counter-bore holes are too close to the edge of the block.
 This is easy to fix since we tied the hole positions to the `hole_inset` parameter.
 Follow these steps to update the hole locations.

 1. Double click the `hole_inset` parameter in the _Parameters_ list.
+Alternatively, right-click on the `hole_inset` parameter and then click the `Edit` button.

 ![hole_inset Parameter Selected](_static/Bearing_Block_hole_inset_Selected.png)

-Double clicking the parameter will bring up the parameter dialog.
+Double clicking the parameter will bring up the _Add/Edit Parameter_ dialog.
 Note that it is not possible to edit the parameter name in this dialog.
-For that, you must delete and recreate the parameter.
+To rename a parameter, you must delete and recreate it.

 2.Change the `hole_inset` parameter to 10.
 The parameter dialog should now look like this.